eminmtas/aligned_layer_tendermint/README.md

 128.140.3.188
 ```

-## How It Works <a name="howitworks"></a>
+## How It Works

-### Project Anatomy <a name="anatomy"></a>
+### Project Anatomy

 The core of the state machine `App` is defined in [app.go](https://github.com/lambdaclass/aligned_layer_tendermint/blob/main/app/app.go).
 The application inherits from Cosmos' `BaseApp`, which routes messages to the appropriate module for handling.
 A transaction contains any number of messages.

 Cosmos SDK provides an Application Module interface to facilitate the composition of modules to form a functional unified application.
 Custom modules are defined in the [x](https://github.com/lambdaclass/aligned_layer_tendermint/blob/main/x/) directory.

 A module defines a message service for handling messages.
-These services are defined in a [protobuf file](https://github.com/lambdaclass/aligned_layer_tendermint/blob/main/proto/alignedlayer/verification/tx.proto).
-The methods are then implemented in a [message server](https://github.com/lambdaclass/aligned_layer_tendermint/blob/main/x/verification/keeper/msg_server.go), which is registered in the main application.
+These services are defined in a [protobuf file](https://github.com/lambdaclass/aligned_layer_tendermint/blob/main/proto/alignedlayer/verify/tx.proto).
+The methods are then implemented in a [message server](https://github.com/lambdaclass/aligned_layer_tendermint/blob/main/x/verify/keeper/msg_server.go), which is registered in the main application.

 Each message's type is identified by its fully-qualified name.
-For example, the _verify_ message has the type `/alignedlayer.verification.MsgVerify`.
+For example, the _verify_ message has the type `/alignedlayer.verify.MsgVerify`.

-A module usually defines a [keeper](https://github.com/lambdaclass/aligned_layer_tendermint/blob/main/x/verification/keeper/keeper.go) which encapsulates the sub-state of each module, tipically through a key-value store.
+A module usually defines a [keeper](https://github.com/lambdaclass/aligned_layer_tendermint/blob/main/x/verify/keeper/keeper.go) which encapsulates the sub-state of each module, tipically through a key-value store.
 A reference to the keeper is stored in the message server to be accesed by the handlers.

 <p align="center">
   <img src="imgs/Diagram_Cosmos.svg">